-We hail from Delaware, Maryland, Virginia and the District of Columbia.
-We’ll travel from the Atlantic Ocean to the Shenandoah Mountains in search of good biking, hiking and kayaking.
+We hail from the DMV - District of Columbia, Maryland and Virginia - as well as Pennsylvania and Delaware.
+We’ll travel from the Atlantic Ocean to the Shenandoah Mountains in search of good hiking, biking, kayaking and camping.

 We have the great good fortune of spectacular hiking in Vermont’s Green Mountains and New Hampshire’s White Mountains including gorgeous stretches of the Appalachian Trail.

 Finger Lakes Region of New York State